rajatsawanni/rajatsawanni.github.io/_projects/3_project.md

 Using this toolkit, several important findings were uncovered:

-- **Acetylene and PAHs** emerge as dominant soot precursors, with influence increasing strongly with pressure.
+- **Acetylene** emerge as dominant soot precursors, with influence increasing strongly with pressure.
 - The soot network **pre-organizes itself** before measurable soot appears — a previously unreported phenomenon.
 - Different starting nodes (fuel, intermediates, PAHs) converge to shared pathways, revealing **network-level robustness**.
 - Pressure alters not only soot quantity but also **network topology**, changing how carbon is routed through the mechanism.

-These insights were applied to high-pressure counterflow diffusion flames and validated using experimental soot measurements.
+These insights were applied to high-pressure counterflow diffusion flames and supplemented1 using experimental soot measurements.

 ---